canvasxyz/canvas-docs/docs/tutorial/writing-a-canvas-contract.md

 3. We launched a REST API for accepting new actions, and accessing the application's routes.
 4. The application will make itself discoverable via libp2p, so anyone else running the same application can discover it.
 (Wait a few seconds and you can see peer discovery messages being broadcasted.)

-Next, we're going to create a front end, using Canvas hooks, that can read from this contract.
+Next, we're going to create a frontend that can read from this contract.